-Born in New Britain, Connecticut, Charles K. Hamilton was the grandson of Hartford merchant, Lorenzo Hamilton.
-Interested in flying at an early age, Hamilton became active in hot-air ballooning and parachute jumping at circuses and fairs when he was eighteen.
-Three years later, he teamed up with Roy Knabenshue and began piloting dirigibles.
+Born in New Britain, Charles K. Hamilton became interested in flying at an early age.
+In 1903, at age 18, he became active in hotair ballooning and parachute jumping at circuses and fairs.
+Three years later he began piloting dirigibles.

-Although Hamilton’s aviation career was undoubtedly spectacular, sadly, it was cut short on January 22, 1914 when he died at the age of 28 from a lung hemorrhage after a long bout with tuberculosis.
-Cedar Hill Cemetery legend has it that, in a fitting tribute at his funeral, a group of aviator friends flew over his grave site and dropped flowers from their planes.
+Although Hamilton’s aviation career was undoubtedly spectacular, sadly, it was cut short when he died at age 28 from a lung hemorrhage after a long bout with tuberculosis.
+Legend has it, in a fitting tribute at his funeral, a group of aviators flew over his grave site and dropped flowers from their planes.

 LeShane, Albert A. Hardware City Fliers: Early Aviation in New Britain.
 Portland, CT: Connecticut Aeronautical Historical Association, 1986.